Satellite Imagery

 Mapbox imagery is currently available through two tilesets that users can integrate into their maps.
 Our default tileset is <code-span>‘mapbox.satellite’<code-span>, and contains sources from both satellites and airplanes from zoom levels 0 through 20.
 For customers in the United States, we also have the <code-span>‘mapbox.naip’<code-span> tileset, which uses USDA NAIP aerial imagery for zoom levels 12 - 16 over the contiguous US.

 Mapbox’s imagery comes from a variety of open and commercial sources.
-In general, we use NASA’s MODIS satellite for low resolution tiles, Maxar’s Vivid product for zooms 8 - 18 globally, and Nearmap aerial imagery for zooms 14 - 20 over US cities.
+In general, we use NASA’s MODIS satellite for low resolution tiles, Maxar’s Vivid product for zooms 8 - 18 globally, and Vexcel Imaging aerial imagery for zooms 14+ over portions of the US, Canada, and Europe.
 We also have open source aerial imagery covering most of France, Denmark, Switzerland, and various cities around the world.
 A full list of sources can be found here.

 Imagery age varies by location, though typically cities and suburbs are refreshed more often than rural areas.
 Mapbox updates imagery on a regular basis and strives to keep it as up to date as possible.

 Image resolution will vary by source and zoom level, with lower zoom levels containing coarser resolutions.
-With very few exceptions (Antarctica, Greenland, some smaller islands), the standard resolution for global imagery is 50 cm, with higher resolution aerial imagery available for some cities.
-Our US urban area aerial imagery has a 7.5 cm resolution, and imagery of international cities ranges from 25 to 5 cm depending on the location.
+With very few exceptions (Antarctica, Greenland, some smaller islands), the standard resolution for global imagery is 50 cm, with higher resolution aerial imagery available over portions of the US, Canada, and Europe.
 The <code-span>‘mapbox.naip’<code-span> tileset offers most states at 60 cm resolution, with a few at 1 m.

 The answer varies depending on the type of map you’re using, as GL-based maps serve 512x512 pixel tiles and the Mapbox Raster Tiles API serves 256x256 pixels.
 Specific resolutions for latitude can be found in our documentation.